alanwongc/qualtrics-project/README.md

 # qualtrics-project

-This Python command line tool will download responses from a specified qualtrics survey and input them into a Google Sheet.
-I chose python for this project as it is a modern and versatile language with many useful libraries written for it.
+This Python command line tool will download responses from a specified Qualtrics survey and input them into a Google Sheet.
+I chose Python for this project as it is a modern and versatile language with many useful libraries written for it.

 ### Usage